 Grab lunch at The One Eighty – one of the highest patios in Canada!
 Perched high on the Manulife Centre in Yorkville, the restaurant offers a fantastic vantage point in the city.
 You can choose to sit in one of the two patios – the one facing North Toronto or the other overlooking the CN Tower and downtown Toronto.
 No matter which one you choose, you are guaranteed the best rooftop view in the city.
 Pair the view with a few small plates like sweet Thai chili chicken drummies and Baja Halibut tacos, life can’t get much better!

 After your museum visit, take a leisurely stroll around the University of Toronto district nearby.
 There are many Gothic Revival buildings worth exploring and capturing.
 When you’re tired, take a break at Sorry Coffee.
 Tucked at the back of the Kit and Ace store, this little café is a popular spot among locals.
-Not only is it aesthetically pleasing, it also serves great-tasting high-quality coffee!
+Not only is it aesthetically pleasing, but it also serves great-tasting high-quality coffee!

 Since it is a small place, reservation is strongly recommended.

-3 Days in Toronto: Day 3
+3 Days in Toronto itinerary: Day 3

 It’s your last day.
 It’s time to pay a visit to CN Tower – the real highlight of the 3 days in Toronto itinerary!
 This iconic landmark not only is the symbol of Canada, but also one of the tallest buildings in the world (currently ranked 9th)!

 You can take in the stunning Toronto views up high from 3 observation levels.